alexey2baranov/deparam/README.md

 # deparam()

-'$.param()' reverse function without dependencies.
-Supports array-parameters and object-parameters with infinite nesting An extracted and refactored deparam method from Ben Alman's jQuery BBQ
+A `$.param()` reverse function without dependencies.
+Supports array-parameters and object-parameters with infinite nesting.
+An extracted and refactored deparam method from Ben Alman's jQuery BBQ

 ##tests